cornell-cup/cs-reminibot/README.md

 1. Download node.js by visiting https://nodejs.org/en/download/, and clicking the download button for the Windows Installer (.msi) version, for your computer.
 Your computer is most likely 64-bit, but you can look up online to confirm.
 2. Run the installer that downloads, and keep pressing "Next" without changing any default options.
 However, in the **Tools for Native Modules section**, make sure to select the checkbox for *"Automatically install the necessary tools....."*.
 Press Install and let the installer run.
 A new script will pop up to install additional tools.
 Press any key to continue, and allow Powershell to install the additional tools automatically.

+#### Bash in Powershell installation
+1. Click the Start Button
+2. Click Control Panel
+3. Click Programs
+4. Click "Turn Windows Features on or off"
+5. Enable "Windows Subsystem for Linux"
+6. You might be prompted to restart your computer.

 # Cloning the respository
 To clone (download) the respository onto your local machine.
 On Linux or MacOS, open a new terminal and run the command below.
 On Windows, open Git Bash and run the command below.
 ```